 My goal is to share the sport of sailing with as many as I can in hopes that it makes them as happy as it has made me.
 I want to see sailors go places.
 My hopes are to see the many I’ve met along the way in all parts of the world sailing and making new friends.

-I am currently a member of ASA, US Sailing, The Arizona Yacht Club, The Lake Pleasant Sailing Club, Marina Sailing, Not Yot Club, and I am Arizona’s ambassador for the ASA’s GoSailing App.
+I am currently a member of ASA, US Sailing, The Arizona Yacht Club, The Lake Pleasant Sailing Club, Marina Sailing, Go Sail Charters, and I am Arizona’s ambassador for the ASA’s GoSailing App.

 My name is Xa (pronounced X) Johnson.
 Sailing has been my passion for almost 60 years.
 I grew up in Toledo, Ohio at the western end of Lake Erie.
 My family always enjoyed boating and when I was in my mid-teens, my parents bought me and my siblings a 19’ centerboard one-design sloop.
 We were soon active in racing and several years later when one of my competitors decided to move into larger keel boats, he asked me and my brother to be part of his regular crew.
 I raced actively on Lake Erie, Lake St. Clare and Lake Huron for about 20 years.
 In the summers, my wife and I now spend time at our family home in Northern Michigan where I continue to sail that same 19’ sloop that has been a big part of my life and has brought me countless days of pleasure.

 I thoroughly love sailboats and enjoy being with others who also appreciate setting sail and experiencing the challenges and the pleasures that we find on open water.